-The HKMA, which is the supervisory body for the banking sector, issued a Guideline on a Sound Remuneration System (Guideline) in March 2010 (which was updated and revised in March 2015) to all authorised institutions (AIs) (fully licensed banks, restricted licence banks and deposit-taking companies).35 The Guideline applies to all AIs in Hong Kong, including in the case of locally incorporated AIs, their overseas branches and subsidiaries subject to the HKMA's consolidated supervision.
+The HKMA, which is the supervisory body for the banking sector, issued a Guideline on a Sound Remuneration System (the Guideline) in March 2010 (which has been updated and revised on several occasions, most recently in July 2021) to all authorised institutions (AIs) (fully licensed banks, restricted licence banks and deposit-taking companies).52 The Guideline applies to all AIs in Hong Kong, including in the case of locally incorporated AIs, their overseas branches and subsidiaries subject to the HKMA's consolidated supervision.
 In the case of overseas incorporated AIs, the remuneration systems applicable to officers and employees engaged in the conduct of their business and operations in Hong Kong must be sound and in compliance with the Guideline.
 Where an AI in Hong Kong is part of a banking group (either a subsidiary of a banking group or a branch of an overseas incorporated bank), it may adopt the remuneration policy formulated at group level if it can demonstrate to the HKMA's satisfaction that the relevant group remuneration policy is broadly consistent with the principles set out in the Guideline.

 Developments and conclusions